mevansam/openstack-cookbook/README.md

 	$ mv ~/.chef/chef-zero_knife.rb .chef/knife.rb
 	```

-6. If you want to setup the OpenStack CLI tools to interact with OpenStack via the command line, then create a python
-virtual environment and install the python clients as follows.
+6. If you want to setup the OpenStack CLI tools to interact with OpenStack via the command line, then create a python virtual environment and install the python clients as follows.

-	* Create work area and cd to it
+	* Create work area and cd to it.
+This should not be inside the openstack-ha-cookbook repo.

 	```
 	$ mkdir -p [your workspace]/openstack-cli